ndstephens/geopins/README.md

 ### View [working demo](https://geopins-nds.herokuapp.com/)

-> When viewing hosted app, initial load time might be extended due to Heroku spinning up dormant instance
+> PLEASE NOTE: This app is hosted on a Heroku free tier.
+If currently in 'sleep mode' (from lack of recent activity) the initial request time may be up to 10 seconds.
+Subsequent requests will perform normally.
+This is not a performance/optimization issue with the app itself.

 ---